HOW AMERICA GATHERS · THANKSGIVING

 The Meats — turkey + a second (ham, oxtails)The Sides — where the soul livesThe Crown — sweet potato pieThe Gathering — the church homecoming & the family table

-There's a sound a soul food Thanksgiving makes before you ever see the table: the screen door, the gospel low under the talking, and somewhere a pot of greens that's been going since before church let out.
+There's a sound a soul food Thanksgiving makes before you ever see the table: the screen door, the gospel low under the talking, and somewhere a pot of greens that has been going since before church let out.
 Then you walk in, and the table stops you.
-It doesn't suggest abundance — it insists on it.
+It does not suggest abundance.
+It insists on it.
 A turkey, yes, but never alone: a ham beside it, maybe oxtails, because one meat is not a holiday.
 Baked macaroni and cheese with a lacquered golden top, set down with the gravity of a main course and defended like one.
 Collard greens gone silky in their own pot likker.
 Candied yams under a crust of brown sugar.
-Cornbread dressing — never bread stuffing, we'll get there.
+Cornbread dressing, never bread stuffing, and we will get there.
 Black-eyed peas.
 A sweet potato pie cooling where everyone can see it.
 And a pitcher of something red.

-This is the table that says the most by saying more — and it traveled a long way to get here, carried out of the rural South and up into the cities of the North by millions of people.
-And here is what makes it different from every other chapter in this book: most American cuisines were named by outsiders, by menus, by marketers.
+This is the table that says the most by saying more, and it traveled a long way to get here, carried out of the rural South and up into the cities of the North by millions of people.
+It differs from every other chapter in this book in one particular way.
+Most American cuisines were named by outsiders, by menus, by marketers.
 This one named itself.
-In the 1960s, a people decided that the food their grandmothers had been cooking for three hundred years deserved a word of its own — and the word they chose was soul.
+In the 1960s a people decided that the food their grandmothers had been cooking for three hundred years deserved a word of its own, and the word they chose was soul.

 Made from what was left

-To understand the table, you have to start at the worst part, honestly and without flinching, because the genius doesn't make sense otherwise.
+To understand the table you have to start at the worst part, honestly and without flinching, because the genius does not make sense otherwise.

 Soul food is the cuisine of African Americans, built in the rural South out of three things forced together: the foodways enslaved West and Central Africans carried in their memory, the techniques of the Indigenous South and of Europe, and the brutal arithmetic of a ration.
-On many plantations the weekly allotment was roughly a measure of starch — cornmeal, rice, or sweet potatoes — a little of the cheapest salted or smoked meat, and a jug of molasses.
-The cuts that came with it were the ones the enslaver didn't want: the feet, the necks, the offal, the ham hock.
-What grew in a stolen hour in a garden plot was greens — collard, mustard, turnip.
+On many plantations the weekly allotment was roughly a measure of starch (cornmeal, rice or sweet potatoes), a little of the cheapest salted or smoked meat, and a jug of molasses.
+The cuts that came with it were the ones the enslaver did not want: the feet, the necks, the offal, the ham hock.
+What grew in a stolen hour in a garden plot was greens: collard, mustard, turnip.

-And from that, a people built a cuisine.
-The historian Jessica B. Harris calls it culinary memory — the way identity survives in taste and method when everything else is being stripped away.
+From that, a people built a cuisine.
+The historian Jessica B. Harris calls it culinary memory, the way identity survives in taste and method when everything else is being stripped away.
 The West African habit of simmering greens with a little meat became the greens pot.
 The African yam, gone from reach, was answered with the sweet potato.
-Okra, black-eyed peas, and rice came across the water in the holds of the ships and put down roots in Carolina mud.
-The juice at the bottom of the greens pot — the pot likker — was caught with cornbread so nothing, ever, was wasted.
-This was not poverty cooking.
-It was the opposite: it was the act of taking what was meant to diminish you and making it taste like worth.
+Okra, black-eyed peas and rice came across the water in the holds of the ships and put down roots in Carolina mud.
+The juice at the bottom of the greens pot, the pot likker, was caught with cornbread so that nothing was ever wasted.
+Calling this poverty cooking misses it entirely.
+It was the act of taking what was meant to diminish a people and making it taste like worth.

 Two things on the Thanksgiving table tell you instantly whose table it is.

 The first is the dressing.
-On a soul food table the binder is cornbread, not torn white loaf — baked first in a cast-iron skillet until the crust cracks dark, then crumbled and built back up with broth, onion, celery, sage, and the holy trinity of the Southern spice drawer.
-Cornbread itself is a Native American inheritance by way of corn, reshaped by Black cooks into something denser and, in most Black kitchens, faintly sweet — the line in the sand that says this is soul, not someone else's Southern.
+On a soul food table the binder is cornbread rather than torn white loaf.
+It gets baked first in a cast-iron skillet until the crust cracks dark, then crumbled and built back up with broth, onion, celery, sage, and the holy trinity of the Southern spice drawer.
+Cornbread itself is a Native American inheritance by way of corn, reshaped by Black cooks into something denser and, in most Black kitchens, faintly sweet.
+That sweetness is the line in the sand: this is soul, not someone else's Southern.

-The second is the dessert, and it isn't pumpkin.
-The crown of the soul food Thanksgiving is sweet potato pie — a deeper, spicier, more custardy thing than its orange cousin, and in countless Black households flatly considered the superior pie.
-The reason is history you can taste: sweet potatoes grew where the enslaved could grow them, when pumpkins and sugar were luxuries, and that root became the sweet at the end of the meal.
+The second is the dessert, and it is not pumpkin.
+The crown of the soul food Thanksgiving is sweet potato pie, a deeper, spicier, more custardy thing than its orange cousin and, in countless Black households, flatly the superior pie.
+The reason is history you can taste.
+Sweet potatoes grew where the enslaved could grow them, at a time when pumpkins and sugar were luxuries, and that root became the sweet at the end of the meal.
 Pumpkin pie is the holiday's official dessert.
 Sweet potato pie is somebody's grandmother's, and it wins.

 The word was soul